 To create your own model for every sport from scratch, however, requires an impossible degree of specialization.
 Luckily, Vegas is here to help.
 Sportsbooks are a vital source of information for modeling unfamiliar sports.
 Since the books are willing to take money on set odds, you can infer much from the bets they offer.
 Incorporating figures like team totals into your model for fantasy sports is a great way to speed up your process.
 These numbers might not be as accurate as you could make in an ideal world, but they free your time up to focus on other aspects of your model.

-Sportsbooks set the line at whatever will make them the most money, so a high volume of money being placed on one side of the bet, will change the line the sportsbooks offer for subsequent bets.
+Sportsbooks set the line at whatever will make them the most money, so a high volume of money being placed on one side of the bet will change the line the sportsbooks offer for subsequent bets.
 The more money they allow on a bet, the more efficient the lines will be as professionals make up a higher percentage of the total bets.
-The accuracy of betting lines is maintained as information continues to emerge, for example, in the form of player-injury or weather updates.
-In fact, this is probably the greatest benefit of using betting lines—the wealth of information that is incorporated into a single line, meaning less factors that you will need to adjust for in your own model.
-To get the full benefit of this information, you should update these numbers close to game-time, when they are the most accurate.
+The accuracy of betting lines is maintained as information continues to emerge, for example, in the form of player injury or weather updates.
+In fact, this is probably the greatest benefit of using betting lines—the wealth of information that is incorporated into a single line, meaning fewer factors that you will need to adjust for in your own model.
+To get the full benefit of this information, you should update these numbers close to game time, when they are the most accurate.

 With advanced statistics, it’s also important to ensure that you aren’t accounting for the same factors multiple times, which will diminish accuracy.
 It’s essential to know exactly how each stat is defined so you can properly use it; be careful, some sites use different calculations for the same stats!
 One example is pace of play in NBA, which has several different definitions depending whom you ask.